List of members of the Boston City Council

-This is a list of members of the Boston City Council, both past and present, serving the people of Boston, Massachusetts.
+This is a list of members of the Boston City Council, both past and present, serving the people of Boston, Massachusetts, United States.

 Council member selection

-Since 1984, the council has consisted of 13 members; four members elected at-large and nine members elected by district.
+Since 1984, the council has consisted of 13 members: four members elected at-large and nine members elected by district.
 All 13 seats are contested every two years.
-The preliminary election and general election are held in September and November, respectively, of odd years with winners starting their terms in January of even years.
-For example; a preliminary election was held in September 2017 for the November 2017 general election, with elected council members starting their terms in January 2018.
+The preliminary election and general election are held in September and November, respectively, of odd years, with winners starting their terms in January of even years.
+For example, a preliminary election was held in September 2017 for the November 2017 general election, with elected council members starting their terms in January 2018.

 Historically, the makeup of the council has changed multiple times.
 Since 1910: